 Stuff the Bus wish list

-To this end, United Way of Central Kansas will hold its second “Stuff the Bus” campaign from 8 a.m. to 6 p.m.
-Wednesday in the Wal-Mart parking lot, 3503 10th in Great Bend.
+So, United Way of Central Kansas will hold its first “Stuff the Bus” campaign from 7 a.m. to 6 p.m.
+Wednesday, Aug.
+31, in the Wal-Mart parking lot, 3503 10th in Great Bend.
 A Unified School District 428 school bus will be filled with school supplies, baby care items, non-perishable foods, and other goods, said Julie Bugner-Smith, UWCK executive director.

 “Our goal is to fill the bus,” she said.
 “If everyone works together, we’ll be able to ‘stuff the bus’ with stuff our agencies need to help support the most vulnerable members of our community.”

 Now, she is challenging school clubs and sports teams, local businesses and civic organizations to pitch in and help.
 These groups can contribute money or items for the effort, or can volunteer to man the bus for a shift.

 For more information or to volunteer, call Bugner-Smith at 620-792-2403 or go to uwck.org.